 On each tab of a Footprint you will find an option to save at the bottom of the page.
 You can save and return to these as you see fit.
 Incomplete footprints (unsubmitted) will appear on the Add data page under Option 3 until you submit these for review.

 We know that environmental and climate action in the creative sector stretches beyond carbon emissions, so we have created this section to capture more widely your organisation’s ambition and the positive effects and benefits arising in your organisation, the sector and beyond.
-Organisations can use the Greenprint as checklist to track their actions.
+Organisations can use Beyond Carbon as a checklist to track their actions.